rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 - variables are declared at the tops of functions or classes, and
 - comments point out code not covered in previous examples.

-### What You’ll Need
+## What You’ll Need

 First, a *D* compiler.
 I’m using *dmd*, the official reference compiler throughout.
 You can find it on the [Downloads page of the dlang.org web site](https://dlang.org/download.html).

 Second, you’ll want the latest *GTK+* runtime.
-This as well as the [GtkD.zip](https://gtkd.org/Downloads/sources/GtkD-3.9.0.zip) file can be downloaded from [Mike Wey’s web site here](https://gtkd.org/download.html).
+This as well as the [GtkD.zip](https://gtkd.org/Downloads/sources/GtkD-3.9.0.zip) file can be downloaded from [the official GtkD website (maintained by Mike Wey)](https://gtkd.org/download.html).

 For now, I’m working on *Windows* and that’ll be reflected herein as well, although I’ve done a bit of preliminary work with *FreeBSD*, so I suspect all these examples will compile without trouble on any OS where *D*, *GtkD*, and a *GTK+* runtime are available.
 Once I’m reoriented to the POSIX world, I’ll make sure everything works there, too.
 If you find any situation where you can’t compile and run these examples, please let me know.